Estimated reading time: 7 minutes

 Emotions are not bad.
 Emotions are valuable sources of information.
 It’s what you do with the information they give you which is the key to having successful relationships at home and at work.

-We all perceive some emotions are being more pleasant than others and want to hold on to the pleasant emotions and escape from unpleasant or painful emotions.
+We all perceive some emotions as more pleasant than others.
+We want to hold on to the pleasant emotions and escape from unpleasant or painful emotions.
 Evolutionary biology shows us that seeking pleasure and escaping from pain is wired into our nervous systems.
 These are our primitive, instinctive, reactive, knee-jerk responses to pleasure and pain.

 Yet you can learn to manage painful emotions.
-There are modern adaptations of ancient techniques of mindfulness.
-But takes practice, repetition and time to become adept at using them.
+We now have access to modern adaptations of ancient techniques of mindfulness.
+But it takes practice, repetition and time to become adept at using them.

-It is recommended to learn to manage your own emotions first.
+The first recommendation is to learn to manage your own emotions first.
 One way of doing this is by learning self-compassion – a crucial skill according to Kristin Neff.
 Contrary to popular belief, this is not selfish.
 It is self-full in a healthy way.
-Self-compassion helps you to experience the difference between responding mindfully and patiently versus reacting mindlessly and automatically.
+Self-fullness involves understanding your own needs, desires, and limitations, and treating yourself with kindness and understanding.
+Self-compassion helps you to experience the difference between responding with awareness versus reacting mindlessly and automatically.

 Once you have a good enough sense of how to do that for yourself, you can extend mindful compassion to others.
 Then you can more easily be kind, patient and compassionate with your partner.